mbloch/mapshaper/docs/development/label-tool-design.md

   than hidden, and stays selectable.
 - Run the editing assertions against WebKit as well as Chromium, since WebKit is the engine whose char-count behavior differs.
+- Dragging a selected path label's glyphs along its curve: `label-start-offset` stored as a percentage, the text drawn at the new offset, and one history entry and one undo for the whole gesture.
+That the same drag on a label that is **not** selected pans the map instead.
+- Dragging across the curve: the knot order reversed, `label-start-offset` replaced by its complement and `text-anchor`'s ends swapped, so the text keeps its place along the curve while changing sides.
+That no `label-side` is written, and — the reason for that — that the flip is visible in Chromium.
+- Icon opacity: turning the icon on writes `icon-opacity`, so setting the text to 50% leaves the icon at the opacity the panel shows for it.
+That a `ring` fades too, which a `fill-opacity` would not have done.
+- Saved styles: the menu applies a style and still reads "Apply saved style" afterwards; a row's delete button removes that style and only that style, and the confirmation can be declined; editing a style by hand leaves the menu alone, since there is no longer anything to walk back; and the menu leaves the caret in the textarea, which the native `<select>` needed an exception for.